isenilov/python-kafka/README.md

 # Schemaful Kafka streaming with Python and AVRO

-Basic Python AVRO consumer and producer.
+Basic Python AVRO consumer and producer implementation.
+This repository accompanies Article Name

 ## Running